pmalave2/demo-precios/README.md

 ## Decisions about the Microservice

-* I followed a <a href="https://www.baeldung.com/hexagonal-architecture-ddd-spring">DDD</a> approach for the app software design.
+* I followed a DDD (<a href="https://www.baeldung.com/hexagonal-architecture-ddd-spring">1</a>) (<a href="https://learn.microsoft.com/en-us/dotnet/architecture/microservices/microservice-ddd-cqrs-patterns/ddd-oriented-microservice">2</a>) approach for the app software design.
 I decided this to have a better code structure and a clear separation for the business logic.
 * Java Criteria API is used to query data in a programmatic way.

 ## How to run